georgtree/tclinterp/README.md

 flag to configure script.

 For Windows build it is strongly recommended to use [MSYS64 UCRT64 environment](https://www.msys2.org/), the above steps are identical if you run it from UCRT64 shell.

-After installing the package, you can move tclinterp package folder (usually located in `C:\msys64\ucrt64\lib\`) to path listed in `auto_path` variable of your local Tcl installation.
+There are prebuilt packages that contains .so/.dll files, tcl code and tests for Windows and Linux.

 # Supported platforms